gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

 ```

 ### Choosing Which Log Messages to Send to the Target Server

 The `.loggingRules` field defines rules about which logs should be sent to the target server.
-When a log is processed by rsyslog it is compared against the list of rules in order.
+When a log is processed by rsyslog, it is compared against the list of rules in order.
 If the program name and the syslog severity of the log messages matches the rule, the message is forwarded to the target server.
 The following table describes the syslog severity and their corresponding codes:

 ```
 Numerical         Severity
   Code